chinamike65/hugo-tuolesi/content/book3/book3en.md

 After realizing the concept of impermanence of life, you will definitely be diligent in practicing the Dharma.

-At this time, in the depths of consciousness, a firm belief has been formed, believing that the only thing that will help you when you are dying is the Buddhadharma, and nothing other than the Buddhadharma can help.
-Anything else cannot be relied upo.
+At this time, in the depths of consciousness, a firm belief has been formed, believing that the only thing that will help you when you are dying is the Dharma, and nothing other than the Dharma can help.
+Nothing else can be relied upon.

 We also understand that people are bound to die, and that the time of their death is uncertain, and we don't even know if they can live through today and see tomorrow.